XueliangHan/xuelianghan.github.com/tool.markdown

 * Video Downloader for online video website: [KeepVID](http://keepvid.com/) Support almost all online video website and Java is needed for faster fetching the download links.

 ####Online services
-* [About me](https://about.me): Make is easy for people to learn about you and find what you share.
+* [About me](https://about.me): Beautiful way to make a bio for people to know you and find what you share.
-* [Avatar](https://en.gravatar.com/): Upload your avatar use it on many website.
+* [Avatar](https://en.gravatar.com/): Upload your avatar once and use it on many website.